 This article looks at Brexit and its impact on the control and management of the UK’s fisheries.
-This is an ongoing story with new details and developments emerging on a daily basis.
+This is an ongoing story with new details and developments emerging on an almost daily basis.
 The information below is will be updated as soon as possible, but some details may be out of date due to the fast-moving nature of the topics being discussed.

 The 2015 Conservative Party manifesto promised a referendum on EU membership.
 With the Conservatives winning a majority in the House of Commons in that election it was decided that the referendum would take place on the 23rd June 2016.
 It had been widely expected that the vote would go in favour of remaining a member of the EU, but in the end the UK voted to leave the EU.
 This sparked a period of political turmoil which saw David Cameron resign as Prime Minister and another general election follow less than two years later.